LunarG/VulkanTools/via/README.md

 file at the top of the source tree.

 #### Building VIA in the Linux Vulkan SDK
-The source for VIA can also be found in the LunarG Linux [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) in the "source/via" directory.
+The source for VIA can also be found in the Linux [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) in the "source/via" directory.
  1. Download and install the Linux SDK
  2. Run "source setup-env.sh" in the SDK root directory
  3. Run "./build_tools.sh"